Department of Environmental Sciences and Engineering

 450 Principles and Applications of Environmental Engineering (3).
 Principles that govern the behavior of contaminants in air and water.
 Application of these principles to engineered processes that control air and water quality.
 Three lecture hours per week.

-451 Elements of Chemical Reaction Engineering (3).
-Required preparation, elementary differential equations course such as MATH 524.
+451 Elements of Chemical Reactor Engineering (3).
 Focuses on chemical reaction rates and reaction mechanisms.
 Covers mole balances, rate laws, chemical kinetics, and reactor design.
 Principles are applied to any environmental system where chemical transformations must be described.
 Three lecture hours per week.

 452 Fluid Dynamics (GEOL 560, MASC 560, PHYS 660) (3).
 See MASC 560 for description.